 Objective 1: Expand commuter service to regional employment destinations for commuters outside the county:

-Encourage MDOT MTA to implement a new commuter bus route from Prince Frederick to state office complexes in the downtown Annapolis government center.
+Encourage MTA to implement a new commuter bus route from Prince Frederick to state office complexes in the downtown Annapolis government center.
 [BOCC]

 Objective 2: Operate frequent, reliable local service for transit users within the immediate environs of Prince Frederick.